OVlasiuk/ovlasiuk.github.io/index.md

 [Learn about the Russian invasion in Ukraine](https://war.ukraine.ua).
-Please consider donating to a charity helping Ukrainians and/or the Ukrainian government, such as [Come Back Alive](https://www.comebackalive.in.ua), [United24](https://u24.gov.ua), [UNICEF](https://www.unicef.org.uk/donate/donate-now-to-protect-children-in-ukraine).
+Please consider donating to a charity helping displaced Ukrainians and/or the Ukrainian government, such as [United24](https://u24.gov.ua), [UNICEF](https://www.unicef.org.uk/donate/donate-now-to-protect-children-in-ukraine).
 {: style="margin-left:12%; margin-right: 12%; text-align: justify; text-indent: 0; font-weight:bold;"}